mikeytown19/pleasant-sun/src/pages/index.md

-          Book your work meetings here for a peaceful clarity of mind. with views from all windows.
+          Book your work meetings here for a peaceful clarity of mind. with views from east to west through our enchanting all-windowed rooms.
           Have a lunch catered by us while meeting as well!
       - content: |
           ### Family Events/Reunions